luisfmsonegrao/MedicalBot/README.md

   - enable more complex data analysis tasks, e.g. plotting
   - implement version control of dataset and model
   - add regression model to predict values of alanine aminotransferases
-  - Caching context and user history for improved latency
+  - Enable caching context and user history to improve latency